mackwick/MoB_Website_FE/README.md

 - Informal, punk/grunge but not destructive or negative, playful, whimsical, edgy, smart
 - Sketches, soft scribbles, spraypaint (not excessive), collages
-- Current fonts: Avenir (not on Google Fonts; subbing Montserrat) and Overlock (on Google Fonts)
-- **Notes:** Gracie is looking for the best photos to showcase.
-Trey asked Chloe about making a couple of collages for the site.

 ## Dependencies: